Arithmetic statistics for the Fine Selmer group in Iwasawa theory: Iwasawa theory of the Fine Selmer group

 where $\mu=\sum_i \mu_i$ and $g_M(T)$ is the distinguished polynomial $\prod_j f_j(T)$.
 The quantity $\mu$ is the $\mu$-invariant, which is denoted $\mu_p(M)$, and the $\lambda$-invariant $\lambda_p(M)$ is the degree of $g_M(T)$.
 In this paper, we shall set $\mu_p(E/\Q_{\op{cyc}})$ (resp. $\lambda_p(E/\Q_{\op{cyc}})$) to denote the $\mu$-invariant (resp. $\lambda$-invariant) of the classical Selmer group $\op{Sel}_{p^\infty}(E/\Q_{\op{cyc}})$.
 On the other hand, we set $\mu_p^{\op{fn}}(E/\Q_{\op{cyc}})$ (resp. $\lambda_p^{\op{fn}}(E/\Q_{\op{cyc}})$) to denote the $\mu$-invariant (resp. $\lambda$-invariant) of the fine Selmer group $\mathcal{R}_{p^\infty}(E/\Q_{\op{cyc}})$.
 At this point, we note that for the fine Selmer group, there is no known analog of the main conjecture.
 Therefore, the fine Selmer group is a purely algebraic object and in many respects, its structure is more mysterious than the classical Selmer group.

 Let $E$ be an elliptic curve with good reduction at $p$ and let $F:=\Q(E[p])$, i.e., the field which is fixed by the kernel of the mod-$p$ representation on $E[p]$.
 Let $\mu_p(F_{\op{cyc}}/F)$ be the classical Iwasawa $\mu$-invariant associated with the maximal abelian pro-$p$ extension of $F_{\op{cyc}}$ which is unramified at all primes.
-However, this is expected to be true for any number field $F$.
-The following result due to Coates and the second named author establishes a relationship between the vanishing of the classical $\mu$-invariant and the $\mu$-invariant of the fine Selmer group.
+The classicial $\mu=0$ conjecture of Iwasawa predicts that $\mu_p(K_{\op{cyc}}/K)=0$ for any number field $K$.
+The following result due to Coates and the second named author establishes a relationship between the vanishing of the classical $\mu$-invariant and the $\mu$-invariant of the fine Selmer group of $E$ over $F$.

 \begin{theorem} Let $E$ be an elliptic curve and $p$ an odd prime number.
 Let $F$ be the number field given by $\Q(E[p])$.
-Then, \end{theorem} \begin{proof} The statement follows directly from from \cite[Theorem 3.4]{coates2005fine}. \end{proof} Conjecture A of \cite{coates2005fine} asserts that $\mufine=0$ for all elliptic curves $E_{/\Q}$.
+Then, the following are equivalent \begin{enumerate} \item $\mathcal{R}_{p^\infty}(E/F_{\op{cyc}})^\vee$ is a torsion $\Lambda$-module with $\mu_p^{\op{fn}}(E/F_{\op{cyc}})=0$, \item $\mu_p(F_{\op{cyc}}/F)=0$. \end{enumerate} \end{theorem} \begin{proof} The statement follows directly from from \cite[Theorem 3.4]{coates2005fine}. \end{proof} One should note that the above result in fact provides us with a criterion for the classical $\mu=0$ conjecture to hold for number field extensions $F=\Q(E[p])$, which need not be abelian or even solvable.
+However, instead of studying the vanishing of $\mu_p^{\op{fn}}(E/F_{\op{cyc}})$, we shall study conditions for the vanishing of $\mu_p^{\op{fn}}(E/\Q_{\op{cyc}})$.
+Conjecture A of \cite{coates2005fine} asserts that $\mufine=0$ for all elliptic curves $E_{/\Q}$.
 The above result shows that it is a special case of the $\mu=0$ conjecture for number fields.
-One should note that the above result in fact provides us with a criterion for the classical $\mu=0$ conjecture to hold for number field extensions $F=\Q(E[p])$, which need not be abelian or even solvable.
-The vanishing of the $\mufine$ thus provides evidence for the vanishing of the classical $\mu$-invariant of $F_{\op{cyc}}/F$, where $F$ is the number field $\Q(E[p])$.